lubuntu-team/manual/source/2/2.4/2.4.7/noblenote.rst

    noblenote

 on the commandline.
-The icon for nobleNote looks like a yellow pad of paper with a pencil.
+The icon for nobleNote looks like a yellow pad of paper with a black lines.

 Customizing
 ------------